brianleroux/wtfjs/posts/2010-09-16-eval-changes.md

 eval() is a mysterious function.
 More so than people believe, hell its spec isn't even clear.
 And so i present...
-The three stages of eval denial.
+The two stages of eval denial.

 Try out these functions with
 <code>